vr000nan/vr000nan/README.md

-# Welcome to Nan's GitHub! 🌟
+# Welcome to My GitHub! 🌟

 ## Intro
 Hi there!
 I'm Nan Wroblewski, a passionate Fullstack Developer based in the United States.
 With over three years of experience in the industry, I have a solid background in the MERN tech stack altough I do like to branch out every so often!.
 My goal is to leverage my skills to create innovative web solutions and foster a collaborative and inclusive work environment.